A Stand-Out Spider

 Once a female cross orb weaver has mated, she uses seminal vesicles to store the sperm she has acquired until she is ready to lay her eggs in the fall.
 Until then, she continues to sit at the hub of her web or hidden in nearby foliage, awaiting the vibration of a "trip line" of silk that signals the arrival of prey.

 To ensure their continued efficacy, the webs of cross orb weavers are often consumed, recycled, and rebuilt by their inhabitants.
 When recycling their webs, orb weavers disassemble the structures, role them into conveniently consumable balls of silk, then eat them and reuse the silk proteins when producing subsequent webs.

 End of Life (Late Summer/Early Fall)

-Additional Information About Araneus Diademnatus
+Additional Information About Araneus diadematus

-- Due to the small size of their mouthparts and their preferred diet, orb weavers will rarely, if ever, bite humans.
+- Due to the small size of their mouthparts and their preferred diet, orb weavers will rarely—if ever—bite humans.

-- Adult male cross orb weavers are observed far less often than females because they are smaller, have shorter lifespans, and do not build or occupy webs once mature.
+- Adult male cross orb weavers are observed far less often than females because they are smaller, have shorter lifespans, and do not build or occupy webs once they mature.

 Questions & Answers

 Question: What do spiders do in winter?
 Do they sleep?